xyproto/desktop-file-translation/README.md

 # desktop-file-translation

-A central repository for localizing all .desktop files in Arch Linux
+A central repository for localizing all .desktop files in Arch Linux.

+* Can generate an `update.sh` script that contains all strings that needs translation.
+* The `update.sh` script can then be run in `/usr/share/applications` for applying all the localizations.

 Help wanted: